-Only about one percent of the 1,200 complaints received annually result in public action being taken against the provider’s license.
+About six to eight percent of cases investigated by the Board result in public action being taken against the provider’s license.
+In another 20-25 percent of cases, the case leads to private discipline, such as a confidential letter expressing the Board’s concern and cautioning against similar conduct in future.
 Often when no action is taken, it is because no violation of the Medical Practice Act has occurred and the matter is therefore not actionable.
-In another 30 percent of cases, the complaint leads to private discipline, such as a confidential letter expressing the Board’s concern and cautioning against similar conduct in future.
 When no formal action is taken, the Board keeps a copy of the complaint in its permanent file.
 This file is an important resource that helps the Board track providers over time and detect patterns of behavior that might warrant future intervention.

 If a licensee has a public file, does that mean he or she has been disciplined by the Board?

 Not always.
 For example, each year the Board executes several “re-entry agreements” with physicians and physician assistants who have no history of discipline or impairment.
 Such agreements are required when a physician or PA seeks to reactivate his or her license after spending two or more years out of active clinical practice.
 The agreement sets out the terms and conditions under which the licensee will transition back into active practice.
 The agreement is binding on the licensee and is a public document, but it is not disciplinary in nature.
 The best way to tell if a licensee with a “public file” has been disciplined is to look at the public documents available through the licensee’s profile page.